GalaxyMimi/git-draw/README.md

 ## Usage

 - Draw in the GitHub heatmap.
-- Click "Download Script..." to save the shell script (git-draw.sh).
+- Click "Download" button to save the shell script (git-draw.sh).
 - Create an empty repository on GitHub.
 - Run this from your command line:
 ```